 Further details for the program are listed below.
 If you require any more information about this program, or are currently in a Masters program and would like to enquire if you are eligible to transfer into this program, please contact:

-Students undertaking the MDA are required to take 8 coursework courses (48 UOC) from the courses set out below .
-Students must complete four core courses (24 UOC) and four elective courses (24 UOC) from the list below.
+Students undertaking the MDA are required to take 8 coursework courses (48 UOC).
+Students must complete four core courses (24 UOC) and four elective courses (24 UOC) including a 12UoC research project.